telefonicaid/fiware-orion/doc/manuals/admin/extra/ha.md

 The architecture is made by three logical layers:
 * A Load Balancer (implemented using HA Proxy)
-* The Orion Context Broker API
+* The Orion Context Broker
 * The MongoDB ReplicaSet backend

-The ideal solution for providing Active-Active access to the HA Proxy cluster (and consequently of the Context Broker) is the adoption of a DNS service that support multiple IPs for a single name.
+The ideal solution for providing Active-Active access to the HA Proxy cluster (and consequently to the Context Broker) is the adoption of a DNS service that supports multiple IPs for a single name.
 This will allow the clients to use a round-robin solution to pick the actual host to connect with, in case of failure, the second will be used and so on.
 The alternative is the usage of a VIP mechanism to provide Active-Passive access